ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 anArray[0] = 10;
 {% endhighlight %}

-Eventually behind the scenes deep inside computer's memory, the data can be stored only in bits, e.g. 0's and 1's.
+Eventually behind the scenes deep inside computer's memory, the data can be stored only in bits, i.e. 0's and 1's.
 Memory addresses have space only for eight bits but integers in Java are 32 bits.
 To store all the 32 bits the system reserves four addresses.

 {:refdef: style="text-align: center;"}
 ![arrays in memory](/assets/data-structures/arrays-memory-creation.png)